PythonJournos/refactoring101/README.md

 * Do you _like_ the package structure and module names?
 How would you organize or name things differently?
 * Why is it necessary to add the _refactoring101/_ directory to your PYTHONPATH?
-* What are three ways to update the PYTHONPATH?
+* What are three ways to add a library to the PYTHONPATH?
 * What is a class?
 What is a method?
 * What is an object in Python?
 What is an instance?
 * What is the __init__ method on a class used for?